MrRav3n/Angular-Marketplace/README.md

 # Angular Marketplace

-Shopping website that alows any user to add, sell and buy products.
+Shopping website that alows users to add, sell and buy products.
-Its main purpose is to show my abilities and knowledge.

 ## Frameworks and technologies